Energy-Based Models for Continual Learning: Continual learning with Energy-Based Models

-EBMs are not limited to modeling the conditional distribution between $\rvx$ and $y$ as shown in \eqn{eqn:likelihood}.
+\textbf{Alternative EBM training objective.} EBMs are not limited to modeling the conditional distribution between $\rvx$ and $y$ as shown in \eqn{eqn:likelihood}.
 Another way to use the Boltzmann distribution is to define the joint likelihood of $\rvx$ and $y$.
-Then the training objective becomes: where $\rvx'$ and $y'$ are randomly sampled from the current training batch.
-Since the main focus of this paper is to propose a simple but efficient EBM training objective for CL, we only show the results of using \eqn{eqn:cd_loss} in this main paper.
-In Supplement \sect{sec:alternative_training_objective_appendix}, we show that the new training objective in \eqn{eqn:ml_loss_negimg} can further improve the results.
+In Appendix \ref{apx:alternative_training_objective_appendix}, we show that modeling the joint likelihood can further improve the results.
+Since the main focus of this paper is to propose a simple but efficient EBM training objective for continual learning, we only show the results of using \eqn{eqn:cd_loss} in this main paper.